jeremycx/node-LDAP/README.md

 * Connection.SUBORDINATE = 3;
 * Connection.DEFAULT = -1;

+List of attributes you want is passed as simple string - join their names with space if you need more ('objectGUID sAMAccountName cname' is example of valid attrs filter). '\*' is also accepted.

 Results are returned as an array of zero or more objects.
 Each object has attributes named after the LDAP attributes in the found record(s).
 Each attribute contains an array of values for that